Home > Winter > Skiing

 The best backcountry skis are the ones that suit your backcountry ski priorities and style.

-During testing, we compared weight, turn radius, profile, and overall performance in various situations to bring you the best backcountry skis based on your ski goals, style, and priorities.
-Whether you’re looking for a budget-friendly option like the Weston Skyline or a top-of-the-line performer like the Atomic Backland 109, we’ve got you covered.
+During testing, we compared weight, turn radius, profile, and overall performance in various situations.
+We hope this helps you choose the best backcountry skis based on your ski goals, style, and priorities.
+We’ve got you covered if you’re looking for a budget-friendly option like the Weston Skyline or a top-of-the-line performer like the Atomic Backland 109.

 Best Overall Backcountry Skis